Magnus, Duke of Saxony

 Magnus (c.
 1045 – 23 August 1106) was the duke of Saxony from 1072 to 1106.

 Eldest son and successor of Ordulf and Wulfhild of Norway, he was the last member of the House of Billung.

 Rebellion

 In 1070, before he was duke, he joined Otto of Nordheim, duke of Bavaria, in rebellion against the Salian Emperor Henry IV.
 Otto was accused of being privy to a plot to murder the king, and it was decided he should submit to the ordeal of battle with his accuser.
 The duke asked for safe-conduct to and from the place of meeting.
 When this was refused he declined to appear, and was consequently deprived of Bavaria, while his Saxon estates were plundered.
 The rebellion was put down in 1071, and Magnus was captured.
-Magnus was imprisoned in the castle of Harzburg, the imposing imperial fortress which so inflamed the Saxon freemen.
+Magnus was imprisoned in the castle of Harzburg, the imposing imperial fortress which so inflamed the Saxon freemen, who pillaged the castle and minster (church).

 He was not released upon his accession to the Saxon duchy until seventy Swabians captured in Lüneburg were released.